rwfocke/julia/doc/manual/noteworthy-differences.rst

   ``i`` or ``j`` as in MATLAB.
 - In Julia, literal numbers without a decimal point (such as ``42``) create integers instead of floating point numbers.
-Arbitrarily large integer literals are supported.
-As a result, some operations such as ``2^-1`` will throw a domain error as the result is not an integer (see :ref:`the FAQ entry on domain errors <man-domain-error>` for details).
+Arbitrarily large integer literals are supported (currently 64-bit signed in Windows).
+  As a result, some operations such as ``2^-1`` will throw a domain error as the result is not an integer (see
+  :ref:`the FAQ entry on domain errors <man-domain-error>` for details).
 - In Julia, multiple values are returned and assigned as tuples, e.g.
   ``(a, b) = (1, 2)`` or ``a, b = 1, 2``.
 MATLAB's ``nargout``, which is